OfficeDev/office-js-helpers/contributing.md

 -  Follow the code style found in the cloned repository code.
 Our Android code follows the style conventions found in the [Code Style for Contributors](https://source.android.com/source/code-style.html) guide.
 - Code must be tested.
-- Test the sample UI thoroughly to be sure nothing has been broken by your change.
+- Test the library UI thoroughly to be sure nothing has been broken by your change.
 - Keep the size of your code change reasonable.
 If the repository owner cannot review your code change in 4 hours or less, your pull request may not be reviewed and approved quickly.
 - Avoid unnecessary changes to cloned or forked code.
 The reviewer will use a tool to find the differences between your code and the original code.
 Whitespace changes are called out along with your code.
 Be sure your changes will help improve the content.